microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 MSQAConfiguration *config = [[MSQAConfiguration alloc]
       initWithClientID:@"YOUR_IOS_CLIENT_ID"];
 ```
-and initialize the MSQASignIn as below:
+and initialize a new instance of `MSQASignIn` as follows:
 ```objectivec
 NSError *error = nil;
 MSQASignIn *msSignIn = [[MSQASignIn alloc] initWithConfiguration:config
                                                            error:&error];
 ```
-If an error accured, the `error` parameter will be not nil and report the error details.
+If an error accured, the `config` parameter will be nil and the `error` parameter will contain the error details.

-If the client ID is invalid, a later attempt to signing-in or acquire an access token will fail.
+If the client ID is invalid, a later attempt to sign-in or acquire an access token will fail.
 The error will be reported to the user as follows:

 ![Mobile unauthorized error](media/mobile-unauthorized-client.png)

+[**TODO** is the completion block invoked in that case?]

-## Configuring MSAL {**TODO** find better section title?]}
+## Configuring MSAL [**TODO** find better section title?]
-Because Microsoft Quick Auth SDK builds on top of MSAL library, we need to make the following MSAL configurations:
+Because Microsoft Quick Auth SDK builds on top of MSAL library, you will need to make the following MSAL configurations:
 1. Add a new keychain group, named com.microsoft.adalcache, to your project Capabilities:
 ![Add a Keychain Group](media/keychain-group.png))